 Enter your phone number to have Creekside Pet Care Center's address and phone number sent to your phone.

 The month of April has been deemed Heartworm Awareness Month to raise awareness about this common pet health issue.
-Every year, thousands of unprotected dogs and cats across Texas are at risk for a potentially fatal affliction known as heartworm disease.
-Mosquitoes carrying infectious heartworm larvae transmit this disease to a variety of small animals when they bite them and allow the larvae to enter the bloodstream.
-If left untreated, the infectious larvae grow into worm-like parasites and set up shop in the affected animals’ hearts and lungs.
+Heartworm disease affects thousands of dogs and cats across Texas and the surrounding states every year.
+Mosquitoes are responsible for the transmission of heartworms, as they carry heartworm larvae.
+When left untreated, the larvae grow into worm-like parasites and reside in the affected animal’s heart and lungs.

 We know providing the necessary care for your pets can be costly.
 Fortunately, Creekside proudly offers heartworm prevention at a discounted rate with our Pet Wellness Plan!
 For an easy monthly payment, you can give your pets the preventative care they need AND save up to 10% on all included heartworm and parasite-prevention items.